mdavis1013/pulse/README.md

   sweep that infers departure from silence — the same core pattern real distributed systems use for failure detection.
-- **Device grouping** — independent service announcements that share an underlying device (including AirPlay-audio's MAC-prefixed naming quirk) are recognized and grouped as one physical device, not several.
+- **Device grouping** — independent service announcements that share an underlying device are recognized and grouped as one physical device, not several.
 - **Live interactive TUI** — a device table, a join/leave event feed, a per-record detail view with live-draining TTL bars, and a toggleable network map.
 - **Session export** — dump the current device list and event history to a readable JSON file.

-## Under the hood
+## How it works

 Pulse is organized as four cooperating pieces, all in one Go binary: